rescript-lang/rescript-compiler/jscomp/super_errors/README.md

 */
 ```

-`./formattingTests` get printed with `-colors always` so we can test formatting.
+Files in `formattingTests` get printed with `-colors always` so we can test formatting.
 The other ones are printed with `-colors never` so that it's readable.

-To add a new test case, add your code to the end of a file, and run `node ./runTests.js`.
+To add a new test case, add your code to the end of a file, and run `./build_tests/super_errors/rebuild.sh`.
 The output will be appended.

-To recompile `bsc`, you can, from the `jscomp` directory, do `make bin/whole_compiler.ml && (cd bin; make bsc.exe);`.
+To recompile `bsc`, you can, from the `jscomp` directory, run `make bin/bsc.exe`.
+If this doesn't work, you likely have a problem with the ocaml installation -- go back to `Build` and make sure you followed everything to the letter.

 #### Testing on a dummy project